manoflearning/cranberry/README.md

 ## Contributing and Community

 We welcome contributions to help Cranberry grow into a fully-featured, production-ready deep learning framework.

-Join our [Discord server](https://discord.gg/DKqZGpPJDV) to discuss development, get help, or just hang out with us.
+Also, join our [Discord server](https://discord.gg/DKqZGpPJDV) to discuss development, get help, or just hang out with us.

-## License

-Cranberry is released under the MIT License.